PlaidWeb/publ-site/content/faq.md

 ### What is it written in?

-Publ is written in Python (I'm specifically developing against 3.6 and that is currently a requirement, although I am happy to accept compatibility patches to support earlier versions), using the [Flask](http://flask.pocoo.org) framework, and [PonyORM](https://ponyorm.com) for its content indexing.
+Publ is written in Python (I'm specifically developing against 3.7 and targeting 3.6 as a minimum, although I am happy to accept compatibility patches to support earlier versions), using the [Flask](http://flask.pocoo.org) framework, and [PonyORM](https://ponyorm.com) for its content indexing.
 For Markdown processing it's using [Misaka](http://misaka.61924.nl), and for time and date handling it